How To Calculate The Cost Of ICF Foundations In Southern Ontario

 The concept of estimating the cost of construction is as much art as it is math.
 This conclusion is particularly the case of choices related to the custom home building.

 One person may determine value by lowest cost or highest quality while another makes a decision purely on intangibles (i.e., comfort, “peace of mind,” design, etc.).

 Regardless of the method to determine value, a homeowner should make informed decisions about foundation construction options.

 Why ICF foundation?

 Ninety percent of all basements in Canada are built using some form of a concrete wall system.
 The most favourite three are:

 Insulated Concrete Forms (ICFs) are polystyrene forms that stack like “Lego” blocks with steel rebar inside.
 These blocks are assembled on top of each other, and concrete is poured into the hollow core of the block to create walls.

-Building with insulated concrete forms results in a durable, fire-resistant, wind-proof, super-insulated, energy efficient, seismically superior, environmentally-friendly basements.
+Building with insulated concrete forms results in durable, fire-resistant, wind-proof, super-insulated, energy-efficient, seismically superior, environmentally-friendly basements.